pulkitmittal/learn-characters/README.md

 ## TODO

 - [x] Add sounds
+- [x] Throttle key presses to prevent infinite sounds
-- [ ] Make app responsive
+- [x] Make app responsive
-- [ ] Can we make it usable on mobile devices?
+- [x] Can we make it usable on mobile devices?